briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

 for an enhanced penalty for an offense committed while distracted and the distracting activity is a contributing factor to the commission of the violation, the offender is subject to the applicable penalty for the violation and, notwithstanding Ohio R.C.
-2929.28, is subject to an additional fine of not more than one hundred dollars ($100.00) as follows:
+[2929.28][ORC Section 2929.28], is subject to an additional fine of not more than one hundred dollars ($100.00) as follows:

     1. _(1)_ Subject to Traffic Rule 13, if a law enforcement officer issues an offender a ticket, citation or summons for a violation of any section of the